TimeTravelKangaroo/WD-LL13-api-starter/README.md

 - `.devcontainer/` — pre-configured environment for Codespaces (includes Live Preview + Copilot)

 ## 🤖 Suggested AI Prompt
-> How can I fetch data from the [API name] and display it on a simple webpage using vanilla JavaScript?
+> How can I use JavaScript to fetch data from https://randomfox.ca/floof/ and display it in a user-friendly way using only vanilla JS?

 ## ✅ Your Team's Mission
 Use one of the Easy APIs provided to: